deligoez/laravel-model-hashid/README.md

 - Separator (`_`)
 - Raw Hash Id (`kqYZeLgo`)

-Model Prefix and separator are OPTIONAL.
+Model Prefix and Separator are OPTIONAL.
 You can generate Hash Ids that only contains Raw Hash Ids.

 ## Configuration